 Budapest is divided into Buda and Pest by the Danube River, while Bucharest lies on the banks of the Dambovita river.

-Budapest has a fairly recent historical area built after the WW 1 and WW 11, while in Bucharest its old town dates from the 18th to 19th century.
-You will find a better preserved Jewish quarter and beautiful Catholic Cathedral in Budapest, while in Bucharest you can admire smaller and jewel-like Orthodox churches.
+Budapest has a fairly recent historical area built after WWI and WWII, while in Bucharest, its old town dates from the 18th to 19th century.
+You will find a better preserved Jewish quarter and beautiful Catholic Cathedral in Budapest, while in Bucharest, you can admire smaller and jewel-like Orthodox churches.

-You can eat goulas in Budapest but in Bucharest you can taste the delicious sarmale and papanasi.
-Indeed, in both countries you can drink good wine and most of all the plum brandy, palinca.
+You can eat goulash in Budapest, but in Bucharest, you can taste the delicious sarmale and papanasi.
+Indeed, you can drink good wine in both countries and most of all the plum brandy, palinca.

 Bucharest/Budapest funny mistakes

 Despite all these differences, there were still some who have made this mistake in public.
 The list is long and interesting.

 We will start with the King of Pop, Michael Jackson, who visited Romania twice: in 1992 and 1994.
 He gave two concerts, and during one of his visits, he greeted his fans by saying, “it’s great to be here in Budapest!”.
 We could say that Romanians didn’t get upset back then as Michael gave one of his best performances ever in Bucharest.